 This post is not a review of a typical cell phone plan.
-This post is simply me showing you my thought process when determining a cell phone provider.
-Yes, there will be some affiliated hyperlinks, but please don’t take my word for it.
+Simply put, today I will demonstrate my thought process when determining a cell phone provider.
+There will be an affiliated link on my cell phone provider, but please don’t take my word for it.
 Do your own research.
-This post can be a valuable baseline to measure against.
+The info shared here can be a valuable baseline to measure against.

-When you decide to choose a cell phone plan, you must determine your priorities.
-For example, how important is your coverage?
-Currently, I live in a suburb of a major city with millions of people in a 10 mile circular radius of me.
+When you decide to choose a cell phone plan, there are a few factors to determine your priorities.
+For example, how important is the coverage?
+Currently, I live in a suburb of a major city with millions of people in a 10 mile circular radius.
 Due to this population, cell phone coverage is abundant.
 And because I live so close to a major city, I am going to have cell coverage with any modern provider.
-On the other hand, at one point in my life, I lived just north of Henderson KY.
+On the other hand, at one point in my life, I lived just north of rural Western KY.
 There wasn’t even a library within a 20 mile radius drive from my home.
-So cell phone coverage was hard to come by unless you went with the top two carriers and their rape your wallet fee.
+So, cell phone coverage was hard to come by unless you went with the top two carriers and their rape-your-wallet-fee.
 Moreover, most cellular service providers offer a Coverage Map to show their territory.
 Real-World testing would be your best bet, but a digital coverage map is better than nothing.

 What Cell phone service provider did I go with?

 One of my favorite bloggers, Mr Money Mustache uses Republic wireless.
 Now, I have nothing against his recommendation, but I personally use a provider called Ting.
 Please Compare the two, they are both very similar.